WeZZard/Gatsblog/content/_posts/2023-03-02-adapting-reference-semantics-model-in-swiftui-the-basics/index.md

 Even though we have iterated 3 versions of the solution but the final one is still not good enough.
 We can spot that:

 - The user interaction of the button-behaved toggle is weird.
-Some user interactions on `Toggle` disappeared in this implementation.
+Some user interactions on Toggle disappeared in this implementation.
-- The `Toggle`'s toggle-off animation begins after the asynchronous setter is completed.
+- The Toggle's toggle-off animation begins after the asynchronous setter is completed.
 This is not a good design for things that are going out of the user's attraction.
-It could be better if the `Toggle` can be toggled off immediately and reset to toggled on when failure happens.
+It could be better if the Toggle can be toggled off immediately and reset to toggled on when failure happens.
-- We have to hand-wire the asynchronous set logic in `Item.Model.setOn`.
+- We have to hand-wire the asynchronous set logic in Item.Model.setOn.
 This is error-prone;
 - What if there is a reference semantics model that offers an asynchronous getter?
 - What if the asynchronous access can be failed?
-- There is boilerplate code in the `action` closure of the `Button` in the `ItemView`.
+- There is boilerplate code in the action closure of the Button in the ItemView.

 On the other hand, real-world reference semantics models may come with: